Action Councils, Management Committees, and Affinity Groups

 Connect monthly one-on-one with other ULI Nashville female members.

-YOUNG LEADERS (YL) GROUP STEERING COMMITTEE AND SUB-COMMITTEES – Sheena Francis (Kimley-Horn) and Kelly Hiett (AL Neyer), Co-Chairs
+YOUNG LEADERS (YL) GROUP STEERING COMMITTEE AND SUB-COMMITTEES – Ashley Ayub (Barton Malow) and Orlando Cordero (Valterra), Co-Chairs

 ULI Nashville Young Leaders Group is organized to serve the specific goals of our ULI members under the age of 35.
 To serve YLG’s interest in career development, mentorship, and networking, YLG offers special programs and events.
 Committee members help suggest, plan, and evaluate Young Leader activities offered to ULI Nashville members.

-YL MENTOR COMMITTEE – Orlando Cordero (Pearl Street Partners) and Ryan Gram (Kimley-Horn), Co-Chairs
+YL MENTOR COMMITTEE – Orlando Cordero (Valterra) and Ryan Gram (Kimley-Horn), Co-Chairs

 The Mentor Committee plans and runs the successful Mentor Program each year including matching member mentor/mentee pairs and hosting programming in support of the participants.

-YL POP-UP PROJECT TOURS – Erin Leaf (Remick Architecture) and Michael Wasyliw (EOA Architects), Co-Chairs
+YL POP-UP PROJECT TOURS – William Harvell (Centric Architecture) and Nick Siragusa (Thomas & Hutton), Co-Chairs

 The Pop-Up Committee plans casual, impromptu small-group project tours that highlight the work of Young Leader members.
 Each tour is followed by a networking happy hour.